osrf/gazebo_tutorials/force_torque_sensor/tutorial.md

 It is the frame in which the forces and torques should be expressed.
 The values `parent` and `child` refer to the parent or child links of the joint.
 The value `sensor` means the measurement is rotated by the rotation component of the `<pose>` of this sensor.
-The translation component of the pose has no effect.
+The translation component of the pose has no effect on the measurement.

 Regardless of this setting, the torque is always measured as a force applied at a distance from the joint.